 When it comes to towing, “properly rated” are not just empty words.
 You have to determine the proper weight class of your receiver hitch, you have to always make sure the weight capacity of your hitch is never exceeded, and of course, you have to find the properly rated hitch ball as it’s just as crucial as the rating of your receiver hitch.

-Even though the GTWR of a hitch ball is the most important factor when selecting the right trailer ball, other details such as trailer hitch ball sizes, thickness of the mounting platform, and hole diameter should be 100% taken into consideration.
-A trailer ball is an attachment that provides connection between the trailer and the hitch.
+Even though the GTWR of a hitch ball is the most important factor when selecting the right trailer ball, other details such as trailer hitch ball sizes, the thickness of the mounting platform, and hole diameter should be 100% taken into consideration.
+A trailer ball is an attachment that provides a connection between the trailer and the hitch.
 Its specs include a ball diameter, shank diameter, shank rise, and shank length.

 Determining Trailer Hitch Ball Sizes

-- Shank Length: This is length of shaft that extends beyond the mounting base of the hitch ball.
+- Shank Length: This is the length of the shaft that extends beyond the mounting base of the hitch ball.
 It is important to use a shank that is long enough to extend beyond the thickness of the draw bar mounting tab to ensure that enough threads are available to securely fasten the ball to the mount.

 - Shank Diameter: This is the diameter of the threaded shaft that is inserted through the ball mount.
 Shanks come in a variety of sizes (5/8″, 3/4″, 1″, and 1 1/4″) and capacities.
 (7,000lbs-17,000lbs)